Find your perfect value college

 Important & Miscellaneous Information Regarding Praxis State Requirements

 How to calculate Praxis score?
-First, a test-taker’s final score is the primary determinant whether a test-taker passes or fails the Praxis test.
-A Praxis test-taker’s raw score is equal to the number of questions you answered correctly.
-Test-takers are advised to answer each question because a wrong answer has NO impact on how to calculate Praxis score.
-Most states require a minimum score of 60 to pass this teaching credential exam.
+First, an official score report is a primary determinant of whether a test-taker passes or fails the Praxis test.
+A Praxis test-takers raw score is equal to the number of questions you answered correctly.
+Test-takers are advised to answer each question because a wrong answer has NO impact on how to calculate the Praxis score.
+Most states require a minimum qualifying score of 60 on praxis exams to pass this teaching credential exam.

 How many times can you take the Praxis test?
 The good news is, according to ETS (The Education Testing Service that administers the test) there are no limits or restrictions as to how many times can you take the Praxis exam.
 However, each test retake must be spaced apart from one another by a minimum of three weeks.

-Do Praxis scores expire?
-The answer to the question — Do Praxis scores expire? — is a resounding yes; however, a Praxis test score remains valid for up to nine years, plus eleven months, or until a state determines a Praxis score is no longer valid.
+Do Praxis test scores expire?
+The answer to the question — Do Praxis scores expire? — is, unfortunately, yes; however, a Praxis test score remains valid for up to nine years, plus eleven months, or until a state determines a Praxis score is no longer valid.

 How does a Praxis Test-taker receive their Praxis Test Results?
-A Praxis test-taker will receive their testing results through their pre-established Praxis Account.
-Your test results are accessible through your Praxis Account and forwarded to up to four institutions of higher education that you have chosen before sitting for the exam.
-Scores revealed digitally beginning in July 2017 will be accessible online for one decade.
+A Praxis test-taker will receive their testing results through automatic score reporting on their their pre-established Praxis Account.
+Your score reports are accessible through your Praxis Account and forwarded to up to four institutions of higher education that you have chosen before sitting for the exam.
+A Praxis score report revealed digitally beginning in July 2017 will be accessible online for one decade.